CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

     ![Open in Command Prompt](../media/maven5.jpg)

-1. Within the **Program.java** editor tab, Add the following using blocks to the top of the editor:
+1. Within the **Program.java** editor tab, Add the following imports to the top of the editor:

     ```java
     import java.util.ArrayList;